Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Restoration Druid Finesse Conduits

 - Born Anew makes your Rebirth slightly better.
-Pretty mediocre power to have since it does not help the target survive straight after the ressurection.
+Pretty mediocre power to have since it does not help the target survive straight after the ressurection, but it provides some small amount of damage.

 - Front of the Pack is probably the choice for raiding.
 It will let you hit more people easier with Stampeding Roar.